 Fundamentally, the story weaves through our lives too – well, a recent portion of our life story – moving to Australia, getting established in Victoria, life in Lara, kids, animals, fruits and vegetables, soil, sun, rain, water, herbs, medicinal plants, growth, a hint of our Faith here and there, and so on.
 So it’s not just a boring organic, biodynamic, permaculture blog – there’s a whole deeper thread too – it’s all part of our “family journeylog”.

-In this blog we will primarily talk about two properties (at this stage anyway), namely our residential property which we call “Homeland”, and a newer exciting investment property called “Dreamland”.
+In this blog we will primarily talk about two properties, namely our residential property which we call “Homeland”, and a newer exciting investment property called “Dreamland”.
 Both are 1 acre properties, lying back-to-back amongst the acreages in Lara, Victoria, Australia.
 Although we follow the same underlying principles on both properties, they are extremely different.
 Homeland was grown organically (and still is) over a number of years, bumping toes, heads and learning as we go.
-In essence, it is a productive residential property.
-Dreamland, on the other hand, is being developed almost from scratch using permaculture principles and approaches.
-It has a house on it, and a few really nice fruit trees, but there’s a full ½ acre that we can re-sculpt to our hearts’ desires, within our budget limitations obviously.
+In essence, it is a “conventional” organic productive residential property, which we are busy “permaculturifying.”
+Dreamland, on the other hand, is being developed almost from scratch as an edible food forest using permaculture principles and approaches.
+It has a house on it (which the original owners still rent from us), and it came with a few really nice established fruit trees, but there’s a full 3/4 acre that we are re-sculpting to our hearts’ desires, within our budget and time limitations obviously.

 Very few people have such an opportunity, unless you move to a larger acreage, or a small farm.
 However, our goal is to “make it work” (whatever that means we’ll find out throughout this journey) on this smaller scale.
 We are really blessed to have this opportunity and therefore we feel compelled to share it, the same as we feel we need to share what we’re developing with our community too.
 Earth care, people care, fair share.